Introduction: Transition to a career future

 Postgraduate Internship is a high profile unit within the MBA, and offers several significant advantages to the student, the client organisation and the University.

-For the client organisation
+For the host organisation

 - Access to the specific skills, abilities and knowledge of Deakin postgraduate students